Home

 Water Neutrality

-Fallowed areas receiving incentives are excluded from the water neutrality benchmark through 2039 — fallowed crops cannot be replanted elsewhere on the farming unit.
+Fallowed areas receiving incentives are excluded from the Registry's water neutrality benchmark through 2039 — fallowed crops cannot be replanted elsewhere on the farming unit.

 Applicants are responsible for complying with all applicable laws, regulations, ordinances, and program requirements.
 County approval of a Small Farm Assistance Program application does not guarantee a right to use groundwater and does not replace any other applicable federal, state, or local requirements.